pewresearch/django_commander/README.md

 used for long-running data collection processes or analysis tasks, and it can often be useful to simply know whether or not a command can execute successfully, without testing all of its functionality on all possible input data.
-To help with this, you can call any command with the `test` option and define test behavior within your command with conditionals based on the value of `self.options["test"]`.
+To help with this, you can call any command with the `test` option and define test behavior within your command with conditionals based on the value of `self.options["test"]` (a boolean).
 If `test_parameters` and `test_options` are defined, you don't need to provide any arguments of your own.

 #### Organizing command logic

-The most basic Django Commander command, `BasicCommand` has a single function in which to place your command logic:
+To create your own Django Commander command, you simply have to create a file in one of your command folders (which you specify in `settings.py`), create a class that inherits from one of Django Commander's core command classes, and overwrite one or more functions on that class.
+The most basic Django Commander command, `BasicCommand` has a single function in which to place your command logic: `run`.
-`run`.
 This function should contain the full script of your command.

 However, Django Commander also offers more complex types of commands specifically designed to encourage a consistent method for working with data.
 These take the form of the `DownloadIterateCommand` and `IterateDownloadCommand`.
 Each of